mega-data-analyst/Online-Challenges/README.md

 Solutions to
 Introduction to Pandas - Leetcode
-30 Days of Pandas - Leetcode
+Top 50 SQL - Leetcode